Lanph3re/blog-with-node.js/README.md

 - routes: express router modules
 - view: webpage templates written in Pug

-# How to use
+# Installation(Develop)
-It needs Node.js and MongoDB.
+It just needs Node.js and MongoDB.

-No admin page yet, so to make a new category, you should execute MongoDB queries in terminal.
+No admin page yet, so to make a new category, you should mannually execute MongoDB queries in terminal.

 When making new categories, please refer to category.js in models folder.